ligiarodriguez43-boop/DSCI510_spring2026_final_project/README.md

 - After download, rename the CSV to `colorectal_cancer_dataset.csv` and place it in `data/`.
 - Expected columns include: `Patient_ID`, `Age`, `Gender`, `Country`, `Cancer_Stage`, `Tumor_Size_mm`, `Treatment_Type`, `Mortality` (Yes/No), and others.

-The two API analyses (CDC WONDER, NCI Clinical Trials) fetch their data live and need only network access (and an API key for NCI — see below).
+The two API analyses (CDC WONDER, NCI Clinical Trials) fetch their data live and need only network access (and an API key for NCI please, see below).
 If you don't have the CSVs and only want to run the API stages, use:

 ```bash
 python main.py --only wonder    # CDC WONDER, no key required